BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 This client is Next.js.

-It's also the server.
+It also happens to be the server 🤔

 ## Clients and Servers and Node Oh My <!-- omit in toc -->

 Yes, now there is a server.
 Starting with Next.js after working on SPAs can be challenging with the whole server thing going on, not to mention the node.js runtime 😱

 It can feel like a steep learning curve, especially if you haven't worked much with Node.js, but at the end of the day remember that **the client is still React**!
 A majority of getting comfortable with Next.js, I've found, is understanding four things:
-- The difference between the client & server contexts
+- Client vs server contexts
-- The Next.js application lifecycle
+- Page types
-- What kind of page to build
+- API Routes
-- How the server context works
+- The application lifecycle

 ![The Count from Sesame Street saying "4 Things, Ah Ah Ah!."](/public/images/blog/tech/thinking-in-nextjs/the-count-4-things.jpg)

 Next.js is powerful, and a lot of fun to build with once you get a handle on how it works 🏗

-Expect that things will take longer, at least at first.
+⚠️ Expect that things will take longer, at least at first.
 If you're not learning at your own pace and have to make time estimtates, remember to pad those so that you have the time needed to do things correctly the 'Next' way, and not just revert to SPA patterns on top of Next.

-Inevitably there will be places where adding functionality is just more complex when rendering occurs in both a server and a browser context like [Redux](https://redux.js.org/recipes/server-rendering#redux-on-the-server) or [CSS-In-JS](https://cssinjs.org/server-side-rendering).
+⚠️ Inevitably there will be places where adding functionality is just more complex when rendering occurs in both a server and a browser context like [Redux](https://redux.js.org/recipes/server-rendering#redux-on-the-server) or [CSS-In-JS](https://cssinjs.org/server-side-rendering).

 So what are some big differences between Single Page and Next.js applications?